Subtitles and Transcript

 16:17 Thank you.

-17:00 Bill Gates: I've seen some things you're doing in the system that have to do with motivation and feedback -- energy points, merit badges.
+17:00 BG: I've seen some things you're doing in the system, that have to do with motivation and feedback -- energy points, merit badges.
 Tell me what you're thinking there.

 17:10 SK: Oh yeah.
 No, we have an awesome team working on it.
-And I have to make it clear, it's not just me anymore.
-I'm still doing all the videos, but we have a rockstar team doing the software.
-Yeah, we've put a bunch of game mechanics in there where you get these badges, we're going to start having leader boards by area, and you get points.
+I have to be clear, it's not just me anymore.
+I'm still doing all the videos, but we have a rock-star team doing the software.
+We've put a bunch of game mechanics in there, where you get badges, we're going to start having leader boards by area, you get points.
 It's actually been pretty interesting.
-Just the wording of the badging or how many points you get for doing something, we see on a system-wide basis, like tens of thousands of fifth graders or sixth graders going one direction or another, depending what badge you give them.
+Just the wording of the badging, or how many points you get for doing something, we see on a system-wide basis, like tens of thousands of fifth-graders or sixth-graders going one direction or another, depending what badge you give them.

 17:40 BG: And the collaboration you're doing with Los Altos, how did that come about?

 17:45 SK: Los Altos, it was kind of crazy.
 Once again, I didn't expect it to be used in classrooms.
-Someone from their board came and said, "What would you do if you had carte blanche in a classroom?"
-And I said, "Well, I would just, every student work at their own pace on something like this and we'd give a dashboard."
-And they said, "Oh, this is kind of radical.
+Someone from their board came and said, "What would you do if you had carte Blanche in a classroom?"
+I said, "Well, every student would work at their own pace, on something like this, we'd give a dashboard."
+They said, "This is kind of radical.
 We have to think about it."
-And me and the rest of the team were like, "They're never going to want to do this."
+Me and the rest of the team were like, "They're never going to want to do this."
 But literally the next day they were like, "Can you start in two weeks?"

-18:12 BG: So fifth grade math is where that's going on right now?
+18:13 BG: So fifth-grade math is where that's going on right now?

-18:15 SK: It's two fifth grade classes and two seventh grade classes.
-And they're doing it at the district level.
-I think what they're excited about is they can now follow these kids.
-It's not an only-in-school thing.
-We've even, on Christmas, we saw some of the kids were doing it.
-And we can track everything.
-So they can actually track them as they go through the entire district.
-Through the summers, as they go from one teacher to the next, you have this continuity of data that even at the district level they can see.
+18:16 SK: It's two fifth-grade classes and two seventh-grade classes.
+They're doing it at the district level.
+I think what they're excited about is they can follow these kids, not only in school; on Christmas, we saw some of the kids were doing it.
+We can track everything, track them as they go through the entire district.
+Through the summers, as they go from one teacher to the next, you have this continuity of data that even at the district level, they can see.

-18:49 SK: Oh yeah.
+18:48 SK: Oh yeah.
 Most of those were specs by the teachers.
 We made some of those for students so they could see their data, but we have a very tight design loop with the teachers themselves.
-And they're literally saying, "Hey, this is nice, but ... " Like that focus graph, a lot of the teachers said, "I have a feeling that a lot of the kids are jumping around and not focusing on one topic."
+And they're saying, "Hey, this is nice, but --" Like that focus graph, a lot of the teachers said, "I have a feeling a lot of the kids are jumping around and not focusing on one topic."
 So we made that focus diagram.
 So it's all been teacher-driven.
 It's been pretty crazy.

 19:46 SK: Absolutely.
-And this is something that I recommend everyone in this audience to do.
-Those dashboards the teachers have, you can go log in right now and you can essentially become a coach for your kids, or nephews, or cousins, or maybe some kids at the Boys and Girls Club.
+And this is something I recommend everyone in this audience do.
+Those dashboards the teachers have, you can go log in right now and you can essentially become a coach for your kids, your nephews, your cousins, or maybe some kids at the Boys and Girls Club.
 And yeah, you can start becoming a mentor, a tutor, really immediately.
 But yeah, it's all there.

-20:07 BG: Well, it's amazing.
+20:06 BG: Well, it's amazing.
 I think you just got a glimpse of the future of education.
-Thank you.
-(SK: Thank you.)